Skip to main content

 Park History

-Limones-Tuabaquey was designated as an Ecological Reserve within Cuba's national protected area system to protect one of the remaining intact forest areas in the agricultural interior of Camagüey Province.
-Conservation management has focused on protecting the forest from the continued pressure of agricultural encroachment and logging.
-Scientific research in the reserve has documented the resident endemic fauna and flora, and monitoring programs track changes in the wildlife community over time.
-The reserve serves as a biological reference point for assessing the condition of Camagüey's natural ecosystems.
+Limones-Tuabaquey was designated as an Ecological Reserve within Cuba's national protected area system to protect one of the remaining intact forest areas in the Sierra de Cubitas and the most significant pre-Columbian cave art sites on the island.
+The reserve was created in 1998 under the national protected areas framework managed by Cuba's CNAP.
+[1] Conservation management has focused on protecting the forest from agricultural encroachment and logging, and on safeguarding the archaeological cave sites.
+Scientific research has documented the resident endemic fauna and flora, and the reserve serves as a biological reference point for assessing the condition of Camagüey's natural ecosystems.

 Major Trails And Attractions